Setting up Your Development Environment

 To get started, fork the repo at https://github.com/getsentry/sentry and clone it:

 git clone https://github.com/<your github username>/sentry.git cd sentry

-Setup and activate a Python 2.7 virtual environment in the project root:
+Setup and activate a python 2 virtual environment:

-nvm and use it to install the node version specified in the
+nvm and use it to install the node version specified in sentry’s

 brew install nvm echo "source /usr/local/opt/nvm/nvm.sh" >> ~/.bashrc exec bash nvm install

 make bootstrap will generally run these sequence of commands (you can poke around through the